astralfrontier/astralfrontier.org-OLD/src/blog/2016-02-09-the-long-game.md

 3. Real-time text-based gaming.
 4. Play-by-post.

-None of them automatically makes your campaign more or less likely to last a long time.
-Instead, your players' schedules dictate which one is best.

-For example, I'm in a face-to-face game in real life.
+I'm in a live game, running every other week.
-It lasts 3-4 hours every two weeks, but it's three more hours just to get there and back.
+It lasts three to four hours, but it takes three hours to drive up there.
-That's three hours of my day I don't get back, which means I'm less likely to want this to continue for years.
+That's three hours of my day I won't get back.
-On the other hand, I can look around the table and immediately gauge body language, "condensing fact from the vapor of nuance", to get a feeling for what people are doing next, how they feel about what I am doing, and so forth.
+On the other hand, I get immediate feedback via body language from everyone at the table.
+I instantly know if an idea is well received or crap.

-I'm in a Hangouts game expected to run for a few Saturdays.
+I'm in a Hangouts game.
-There's no travel time, but it's hard to really get a read on my fellow players.
-I can see their faces when they talk, but there's a feeling of separation at times.
+There's no travel time, I just sit down and play.
+But it's harder to get a read on the other players.

-I'm running a real-time text game for a small group, as practice with the Fate system.
-It's very difficult to get an idea of what people are thinking if they don't say it, and a few times I've had to clear up a misunderstanding.
-But I can do other things while that game is going on, like thumbing through the Atomic Robo comic for inspiration.
+I have to look at them one at a time, and make a guess.

+In a real-time text-based game, nobody can see anyone else.
+Different communication styles lead to misunderstanding.
+On the other hand, I can paste large blocks of text into the game, leaf through rules while the other players make plans, or do things that would be disruptive at a live table.
+Furthermore, it's super easy to scroll back through history to find out for sure if something was said earlier.

 Finally, I'm running a play-by-post supers game.
-It can drag on at times.
-One of my players posts maybe once or twice a week at times, more often saying "sorry guys work is very busy" rather than just allowing the plot to move forward, and things have been arranged in such a way that his character is central to a few scenes.
-It's been going for a year, and only recently did the group finish their first real day on this new alien planet.
+The enemy of that game is delay in posting: people have gone for a week or more between posts, and I've often seen more apologies for lateness than actual posts.
 But there's plenty of time between posts to talk about approaches, hammer out new plot ideas, and ask questions that don't disturb the rest of the group.

-The choice of venue depends largely on your players and their schedules.
-Busy parents or professionals appreciate not having their time wasted, which often means a video chat rather than a face-to-face game.
-Thoughtful or introverted players can get more value out of a text game.

-### The First Story
+Each of these approaches has strengths and weaknesses.
+Searchable history in text is a big benefit.
+The speed of voice communication is a different benefit.
+Ability to read body language is balanced by travel time and scheduling.
+You should figure out what the biggest pain point will be for the campaign you want to run, and choose the right venue to ease that pain.

+_Stopping at a motel for the night is the end of A journey, not THE journey._
 Long campaigns are made up of shorter stories.
 Good stories have payoffs.
-When your first story reaches one, it will be tempting for your players to feel that closure and interpret it as the end of the game.
+When your first story reaches its end, it will be tempting for your players to feel closure and interpret it as the end of the game.
-Interest might start to flag.
+Interest might start to wane.

 Before your first story reaches its climactic ending, try to have planted seeds for the next one.